Launch your business in 10 days!

 Start a small business at home in the car detailing industry.
 You’ll be washing cars all day.
 This profitable business can make a ton of money.

-You can make a great living when you start a small business that’s a house cleaning service.
-Just ask Chris Mondragon, who started Queen Bee Cleaning, which makes nearly $2 million per year.
+You can make a great living when you start a small business as a house cleaning service.
+If this interests you, find out more about starting a cleaning business.

 There are lots of businesses involving animals.
 You could start a pet-sitting business, a dog-walking business, or even a mobile grooming business.

-You can start a professional services small business at home.
+You can even start a professional services small business at home.
 Consider one of the businesses below.

-Whether someone needs a freelance writer, help with social media, inventory management, or financial projections, consulting is a great business.
+Whether someone needs a freelance writer, help with social media, inventory management, or financial projections, consulting is a great business to run from home.

 Learn more about consulting businesses.

-Once you have identified the best home business idea, it’s time to research how to make your small business idea work in more detail.
+While you’re narrowing down the best home business idea, researching how to make your small business idea work can help you make a decision.
 This could involve conducting:

 • Target market research